 Place your vehicles exactly as they appear in the photo.
 Once they’re positioned, tap Scan to Release.

-- Avoid releasing vehicles anywhere blocking the public right of way: sidewalks, driveways, and entrances
+- Avoid releasing vehicles where they can block the public right of way, such as sidewalks, driveways, and entrances.

-- Release vehicles close to the curb perpendicular to the street if the sidewalk is wide enough for pedestrian access
+- Release vehicles close to the curb and perpendicular to the street if the sidewalk is wide enough for pedestrian access.

-- Release on dirt so long as the terrain is even, and won’t cause vehicles to tip over
+- Release on dirt as long as the terrain is even and won’t cause vehicles to tip over.

 - DO NOT